-If you’ve always dreamt of moving to Spain, or spending an extended period of time in the country, then Brexit is likely to have felt like a major blow.
+If you’ve always dreamt of moving to Spain, or spending an extended period of time in the country and you've been searching for a property on the Costa Del Sol, then Brexit is likely to have felt like a major blow.
 It’s certainly true that since January 1, 2021, moving to Spain is a much harder task than it used to be.
 But it’s not all doom and gloom: a non-lucrative visa is one of the ways UK nationals wanting to retire in Spain or live in Spain without working can do so, if they have enough financial means.
 Here’s everything you need to know about securing a non-lucrative visa:

 The Impact of Brexit